AxonIQ/reference-guide/introduction/architecture-overview/architecture-overview.md

 ## Dealing with complexity

-Axon originated in an attempt to find a solution to the ever increasing accidental [^1] complexity.
+Axon originated in an attempt to find a solution to the ever-increasing accidental [^1] complexity.
 Applying concepts from Domain-Driven Design will help to a very large degree, even the most well-designed model will not run by itself in production.

 While Axon is opinionated on how the interaction with a domain model should take place, it tries to avoid any restrictions on the modelling freedom that one has.
 Even when your opinion differs from that of Axon, there are enough